-When you research the definition of the American Dream, you will find key words such as, security, ownership, flexibility, education.
+When you research the definition of the American Dream, you’ll find keywords such as security, ownership, flexibility, education.
 All of these are fair ideals.
-Ideals in which my family has always valued.
+Ideals in which my family has historically valued.

-Growing up I was always told that it was important to get a good education, so you can get a good secure job and buy a house, invest in superannuation with the hope that you can retire at 60 and give your children an even better opportunity to essentially do the same thing.
+Growing up I was always told that it was critical to get a good education, so you can get a good secure job and buy a house, invest in superannuation with the hope that you can retire at 60 and give your children an even better opportunity to do the same thing essentially.

 So being a good boy, that’s what I set out to do.
 I enrolled in a business degree, I got a traineeship as an accountant and had my eyes set on accumulating wealth so I could buy a house, be comfortable and live “the dream”.

-Little did I know that this ideal, this dream, did not give much consideration to being present, connecting with others, and being compassionate for animals and the environment.
-Instead the focus was always on security for the future.
+Little did I know that this idea, this dream, did not give much consideration to being present, connecting with others, and being compassionate for animals and the environment.
+Instead, the focus was always on security for the future.

-This raises many concerns.
+The American Dream raises many concerns.
 Sure, there’s a place for hard work.
-But we risk working 80-hour work weeks and compromising what’s really important to create a “secure” future.
+But we risk working 80-hour work weeks and compromising what’s “essential” to create a “secure” future.
 At what point do we pause and think about our priorities?